 Shingles is a painful, blistering condition caused by the chickenpox virus.
 If a person had chicken pox as a child, the virus remains active in the nerve tissue and may reactivate in later years, usually after age 60.
 Clusters of small blisters form in a defined area on one side of the body.
 A new shingles vaccine is very effective and recommended for people over 60.

 Sometimes an allergy or infection will make a person’s immune system release histamines into the bloodstream.
 Histamines are the body’s reaction to allergy or inflammation.
 This can result in swelling, or hives.
 Hive are raised areas without a border that are spongy and can be intensely itchy.
 They usually will come and go, only staying in the same place for 24 hours or less.

 Treatment is as varied as the rashes themselves.
-Dr. Booth will develop a plan of treatment based on her evaluation.
+Our dermatology providers will develop a plan of treatment based on her evaluation.